 77 F / 55 F

-Australia is one of the largest countries by land area, and has a wide variety of climates and regions including desert, beaches, and the outback.
+Australia is one of the largest countries by land area and has a wide variety of climates and regions including desert, beaches, and the outback.
 Where else can you visit 10,685 beaches, more than 500 national parks, and 8,222 islands in one fell swoop?
-Unsurprisingly, Australia is regarded as one of the most livable countries.
+Unsurprisingly, Australia is regarded as one of the most livable countries, making it a wonderful destination to study, work, and travel abroad.

 About Sport Lived